 U.S Citizens and eligible non-citizens who wish to be considered for financial aid are required to complete the Free Application for Federal Student Aid made available every fiscal year October 1st.
 Prior to applying for FAFSA, you should obtain an FSA ID online at https://studentaid.ed.gov or www.fafsa.ed.gov.
 This username and password serves as your electronic signature and may be used to file your FAFSA, make corrections to your Student Aid Report (SAR), and monitor federal loans that you receive.
-If you are a dependent student, a parent should also request an FSA ID which can be used as their electronic signature on the FAFSA.
+If you are considered a dependent student, a parent should also request an FSA ID which can be used as their electronic signature on the FAFSA.
 The applicable parent’s tax information will be required.

 Complete the FAFSA by going to www.fafsa.ed.gov.
 Make certain to indicate our school code of 042496 on the FAFSA.
 If you have already completed a FAFSA, retrieve it and add our school code.
 Monitor your email for important notifications concerning your Student Aid Report.

 Wait for a Financial Aid Officer to contact you to review your eligibility and begin the financial aid process.
 You may also contact the financial aid office by emailing firstname.lastname@example.org or by calling 949-825-5999.